Mira Mesa Community Planning Group

 The Mira Mesa Community Planning Group has the responsibility to write (with the aid of the City) community plans, recommend changes to community plans, and evaluate projects as they are proposed for consistency with the Mira Mesa Community Plan.
 The Planning Group has 11 residential, 5 business and 3 property owner members.
 Planning Group members are elected to four year terms, with half elected every two years.
 Elections are held in March of odd-numbered years.
 If you would like to participate in the Planning Group or vote for or run for the Planning Group Board, come to a meeting and join as a general member.
 To join as a general member, just give your name, address, telephone number and email address to the Planning Group secretary.
 List of current Planning Group Executive Committee Members.

 All Planning Groups must comply with City Council Policy 600-24, and a set of community specific bylaws which comply with this policy.
 The Planning Department in collaboration with a CPC subcommittee, developed a set of administrative guidelines which are intended to clarify the council policy.
 The bylaws and administrative guidelines were both recently revised to bring them into compliance with the updated 600-24.

 The San Diego City General Plan adopted by the City Council on March 10, 2008 is now available at http://www.sandiego.gov/planning/genplan/index.shtml.
 This is a very important document as it guides all future development in the City and require updates to all community plans.

 The City Planning Department has recently placed online a set of existing conditions maps for Mira Mesa.

-A large residential project of approximately 1800 multi-family units named Casa Mira View is proposed for the area north of Mira Mesa Blvd (north of Best Buy and the park and ride) between Westview Parkway and I-15.
-The project was approved by the Mira Mesa Community Planning Group at the July 2008 meeting.
+Casa Mira View: Casa Mira View is a large residential project of approximately 2000 multi-family units currently under construction in the area north of Mira Mesa Blvd (north of Best Buy and the park and ride) between Westview Parkway and I-15.
+Link to EIR, Traffic Study and Planning Group recommendation.

 Regional Transportation Plan 2030 report.